unplugin/unplugin-vue-components/README.md

   // Glob patterns to match file names to be detected as components.
   // When specified, the `dirs` and `extensions` options will be ignored.
+  // If you want to exclude components being registered, use negative globs with leading `!`.
   globs: ['src/components/*.{vue}'],

   // search for subdirectories